 Step 2: You should see the Apple TV setup screen once everything has booted up.

 If you've got an iPhone or iPad, the rest of the setup is extremely easy as the Apple TV can use your geographical, network, and account settings from either of those devices.
-Following the instructions on the screen:
+Make sure you're running the latest version of iOS, you're signed in to iCloud with your Apple ID, and then follow the instructions on the screen when prompted.

 Step 1: Unlock your device.